 adaptability to low light.
 However, dwarf Schefflera bonsai need

-higher light to keep their compact shape.
+higher light to keep a compact shape.

 The care basically consists of bright light, keep moist – not too wet.

 Trim frequently - especially new growth, sprouts where you don’t want them and even be selective with how many aerial roots you keep.